Paradise Botanical Gardens, Kulnura

-Kulnura in the Hinterland is a true local secret – What else can visitors find locally?
+Kulnura in the Central Coast hinterland is a true local secret – What else can visitors find locally?

 Where do I start?
-I’m still finding hidden gems after 20 years of living and working in the Hinterland… I’d recommend Yarramalong village, especially the new provedore Regan’s Fine Foods and Butchery and Angel Sussurri Restaurant.
+I’m still finding hidden gems after 20 years of living and working in the hinterland… I’d recommend Yarramalong village, especially the new providore Regan’s Fine Foods and Butchery and Angel Sussurri Restaurant.
 There’s also the Mountain Growers Market at Peats Ridge – I can’t go past on the weekend without a quick stop.
 My most unique pick would have to be the Central Coast Soaring Club.
-The thought of gliding over the Central Coast hinterland in a non-engine plane is truly exhilarating.
+The thought of gliding over the Central Coast hinterland in a non-engine plane is truly exhilarating!

 What’s your favourite spot to take friends?

 When my friends visit ‘the mountain’ [Mangrove Mountain] a tour around the gardens, woodlands and back to the wood-fired barbecue for a legendary local long lunch tops the cards.
-But a trip to the mountain is never complete without dropping in to see our neighbours, Sue and Murray at Bumble Hill Shed Shop, for a long yarn.
-It’s lovely exploring their produce, hampers, ceramics and homewares, which are all produced locally.
+But a trip to the mountain is never complete without dropping in to see our neighbours, Sue and Murray at Bumble Hill, for a long yarn.
+It’s lovely exploring their collection of local produce.

 As a nature lover, what’s it like living on the Central Coast?